SoftwareAG/c8y-docs/content/concepts/tenant-hierarchy-bundle/comparison.md

 **Comparison:**

 There is no technical limitation on who registers the device on the platform.
-However, care should be taken with the RBAC approach since customers can more easily make an incorrect configuration which registers the device outside their visibility.
+However, care should be taken with the RBAC approach since customers can more easily make an incorrect configuration which registers the device without the customers being able to see it.

 #### <a name="access-rights"></a>Access Rights